alexandergall/bf-sde-nixpkgs/bf-sde/support/README.md

 included.
 It will not change the existing installation of the principal release (or that of an update that is not the newest available).

+If the option `--auto-switch` is specified as well, the command will also switch to the new generation of the profile automatically.

 #### `--uninstall-generation <gen>`